Probate Litigation Attorney in Burleson

 Contesting a will is often a stressful and complex process.
 Our team at Coontz Cochran supports you throughout, providing individualized advice and advocacy designed around your specific circumstances.
 We invest the time to listen, evaluate, and guide you every step of the way.

 Will contests in Burleson and across Johnson County must be initiated promptly, as Texas law imposes strict deadlines after probate is filed.
 Common grounds for contesting a will include lack of proper execution, diminished mental capacity, undue influence, and fraud.
 Our probate litigation lawyers in Burleson conduct thorough investigations, gather pertinent documentation, and ensure all procedural requirements are met in Johnson County courts.
 Additionally, we often explore alternatives such as mediation, aiming to achieve fair resolutions swiftly and with minimal disruption to family relationships.
-Operating locally means we offer prompt in-person consultations and are able to swiftly file case documents at the Johnson County Courthouse on your behalf.
+Operating locally means we offer prompt in-person consultations and are able to file case documents at the Johnson County Courthouse on your behalf without delay.

 What Does the Probate Litigation Process Include?